alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 9,
+  slide_image2
+  filename="slide9.png"
-  :alt => "A headline from the Telegraph: “Bridge fall girl, 15, felt ‘pressure’ from social networking websites.”"
+  alt="A headline from the Telegraph: “Bridge fall girl, 15, felt ‘pressure’ from social networking websites.”"
 %}

 One thing I do want to stress is that this harassment has an impact on people.